-Infectious Agent: Belonging to Flavivirus group; four different Dengue viruses (serotypes) are known: DEN1, DEN2, DEN3, and DEN4 [5].
+INFECTIOUS Agent: Belonging to Flavivirus group; four different Dengue viruses (serotypes) are known: DEN1, DEN2, DEN3, and DEN4 [5].

-- Mode of transmission: Bite of infected mosquitoes, Aedes Aegypti and Aedes Albopictus [6]. - Incubation period: 3-14 days (average 4-7 days) after the infective bite [7]. - Period of communicability: 2-7 days [7]. - Seasonality: Cases are increased during and after rainy seasons as compared to winter and summer seasons.
+Mode of transmission: Bite of infected mosquitoes, Aedes Aegypti and Aedes Albopictus [6].

+Incubation period: 3-14 days (average 4-7 days) aGer the infective bite [7].

+Period of communicability: 2-7 days [7].

+SEASONALITY: Cases are increased during and after rainy seasons as compared to winter and summer seasons.

+Lab.
+Confirmed Measles Cases by Province/ Area January 2017 - February 2023 (n=32,920)

 Relatively humidity, temperature and rain remained significant predictors of dengue incidence in Pakistan [8].

-From January 2015 to December 2020, KPK remained the most affected province

-Geographical distribution: From January 2015 to December 2020, KPK remained the most affected province with 30% of cases followed by Sindh with 27% Cases.

-Alert threshold for Dengue fever: Cluster of 3 suspected cases with at least one confirmed case [10].
+Alert thrESHOLD for Dengue fever: Cluster of 3 suspected cases with at least one confirmed case [10].

-Alert threshold for Dengue hemorrhagic fever: One probable case is an alert and requires an immediate investigation to assess differential diagnosis with CCHF.
+Alert thrESHOLD for Dengue hemorrhagic fever: One probable case is an alert and requires an immediate investigation to assess differential diagnosis with CCHF.